 DISCOMFORT: Some discomfort may be present for 7-10 days following your procedure.This may be felt in the ear, under the lower jaw, and in the temple region.
 If you experience a dull, intense, throbbing ache which cannot be relieved by pain medication, please feel free to call us.
 If we are not available, please proceed to the nearest emergency care facility.

-SKIN DISCOLORATION: It is not abnormal for your skin to bruise in the extraction area.This will gradually go away and does not require treatment.
+SKIN DISCOLORATION: It is not abnormal for your skin to show some bruising after a tooth extraction.This will gradually go away and does not require treatment.

 UNUSUAL SYMPTOMS: If you feel you are experiencing any unusual symptoms, please do not hesitate to call and speak to one of our dental team members.
 If it is after hours or you are unable to reach our dental team, please go to the nearest emergency care facility.